BinaryNet/BinaryNet/README.md

 # BinaryNet

+This repository enables the reproduction of the experiments described in the article:
-Training deep neural networks with weights and activations constrained to +1 or -1
+BinaryNet: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1.

+It is divided in two subrepositories:
+* Train-time enables the reproduction of the benchmark results reported in the article
+* Run-time makes available the XNOR (and baseline) GPU kernel(s) described in the article